videomi/shotcut_web/download.md

 Shotcut, open Shotcut.app, and try double-clicking the shotcut shell script.
 Do not try to run bin/shotcut directly.
-You may need to install the following dependencies from their distribution (the exact names may vary): SDL, libexif, and JACK plus whatever LADSPA plugins you want.
+You may need to install the following dependencies from their distribution (the exact names may vary): SDL, libexif, and JACK.
+A number of the audio filters such as Band Pass, Bass & Treble, Compressor, Delay, Expander, High Pass, Limiter, Low Pass, Notch, and Reverb requires that you install the SWH LADSPA plugins package, which is commonly available in all distributions.
 [Here is a page]({{ "/notes/linux-dependencies/" | prepend: site.baseurl }}) that lists some required packages for specific distributions.